Ivanka Trump responds to D.C. art exhibit 'Ivanka Vacuuming'

 But the installation wasn't designed to evoke any particular feeling, according to CulturalDC.
 Instead, the process of throwing the crumbs and watching "Ivanka" vacuum them "is intentionally open to multiple, often contradictory interpretations that are as critical of the interpreter as they are of the subject."

-"Ivanka vacuuming" debuted on February 1 and will run until Feb.
+"Ivanka vacuuming" debuted Feb.
+1 and will run until Feb.
 17 for two hours a day.

 “Here is what’s complicated: we enjoy throwing the crumbs for Ivanka to vacuum.
 That is the icky truth at the center of the work.
-It’s funny, it’s pleasurable, it makes us feel powerful, and we want to do it more,” said Jennifer Rubell, the New York-based artist who conceptualized the exhibit.
+It’s funny, it’s pleasurable, it makes us feel powerful, and we want to do it more,” Jennifer Rubell, the New York-based artist who conceptualized the exhibit, said.

-On Tuesday, Rubell and CulturalDC reached out to Trump "inviting her to see the exhibit to make a judgment firsthand," said representative Whitney Stringer.
+On Tuesday, Rubell and CulturalDC reached out to Trump "inviting her to see the exhibit to make a judgment firsthand," their representative Whitney Stringer said.

 "Ivanka, I would encourage you to see the piece and form your own direct response.
 I would be happy to arrange for you to do it alone with none of the media circus that has formed around it" Rubell tweeted to Trump.
 "Not knocking anyone down.
 Exploring complicated subjects we all care about."